fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='danger' title='DUE on FRIDAY, APR 10 at 5pm: Executive Summary' text="
 Sorry for the weird due date/time, but I wanted to give you more time to complete the assignment since you have reviews due earlier this week.

-Email me your executive summary that provides an answer to the following: How would you characterize the relationship between what Carson is describing and what's happening in the Belasco chapters?
-In answering the question, you will need to provide SOME summary of what the texts say, but remember that your analysis is far more important than the summary!
-Consult the [Executive Summary Writing Guide](exec-summary-guide).
+Email me your executive summary that provides an answer to the following: How can you connect what's in the Carson reading, the Belasco reading, and how they intersect with our previous readings?
+Remember that about 1/2 your summary should be summary of the readings for this week and about 1/2 should be the connections between them and prior course material (your analysis).
+Consult the [Executive Summary Writing Guide](exec-summary-guide) and the [awkward screencast of summary tips](https://www.youtube.com/watch?v=lUhEE2rbcDU).
 "%}

 ### From now on you have one assignment per week to be submitted (see above instructions) by THURSDAY at 11am.